• Skip to primary navigation

 Slow Cooker Mac and Cheese

-Slow cooker vegetarian chili with shredded cheese, cilantro, tortilla chips, and lime wedges.
+Slow cooker veggie chili with diced avocado, cilantro, and lime wedge in white bowl.

 Christine Rooney